Below you will find a complete list of the talks and tours.

 A talk about the life and work of Dr John Langdon Down and his institution at Normansfield which brought a revolutionary and enlightened approach to the care of those with learning disabilities.
 Includes the history of Normansfield from 1868 until its closure as an NHS hospital in 1997.

-Great Names in the Social History of Learning Disability
+People and Ideas in the Social History of Learning Disability

 1 hour talk